 Informing sub-national climate smart agriculture investments in Kenya: county climate risk profiles

-CIAT has developed 31 county climate risk profiles to guide climate-smart agriculture (CSA) investments and priorities at sub national level in Kenya of which 15 are currently available.
+CIAT has developed 31 county climate risk profiles to guide climate-smart agriculture (CSA) investments and priorities at sub national level in Kenya.
 In every county, key value chain commodities are identified, the most problematic climatic hazards are outlined, and a mapping of the vulnerabilities and risks posed by these hazards across the value chain is discussed.

 The profiles provide an analysis of the underlying causes of vulnerability, ongoing adaptation strategies and existing off-farm services available for combating the risks associated with the hazards, with recommendations for potential adaptation options.